CrayLabs/SmartSim/doc/installation_instructions/platform/cray.rst

     export CRAYPE_LINK_TYPE=dynamic

-Users should then proceed with their preferred way of installing SmartSim either :ref:`from PyPI <from-pypi>` or :ref:`from source <from-source>`.
+This should provide all the dependencies needed to build the GPU backends for the ML bakcends.
+Users can thus proceed with their preferred way of installing SmartSim either :ref:`from PyPI <from-pypi>` or :ref:`from source
+<from-source>`.